 How to Increase Your Speed - Acceleration

-In the last of this issue's articles on speed development, Patrick Beith explains how to accelerate effectively and efficiently
+In the last of this issue's articles on speed development, Patrick Beith explains how to accelerate effectively and efficiently.

 Ground contact times (the amount of time each foot spends on the ground) are another important factor to consider during acceleration.
 During the earliest parts of acceleration, especially the first two steps, you are trying to overcome (inertia) the weight of your body by moving it forward as quickly as possible.
 This takes a great deal of strength and power.
 The stronger and more efficient you are, the more you can extend your acceleration phase.

 During acceleration, the foot should strike directly below or slightly behind the hips.
-You must be able to drive out so your body is at a 45° angle to the ground, step over the opposite knee, and drive the foot down into the ground to create maximal force.
+You must be able to drive out, so your body is at a 45° angle to the ground, step over the opposite knee, and drive the foot down into the ground to create maximal force.

 Acceleration work should be used at the beginning of your training season.
-You cannot be efficient running longer distances without getting the proper strength levels and neuromuscular efficiency off the shorter intervals.
-You want to be driving out as far as possible so the stronger you are the further the acceleration phase will be which in turn will improve your top speed.
+You cannot be efficient in running longer distances without getting the proper strength levels and neuromuscular efficiency off the shorter intervals.
+You want to be driving out as far as possible so the stronger you are, the further the acceleration phase will be which in turn will improve your top speed.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: